 the restoration and had it sawn by Black Stream Lumber in Canaan, who delivered it back to Dionne’s property where it is

 currently drying.
-Restoration work is on schedule for summer of 2014.
+Restoration work is on schedule for late summer of 2014.

 Chamber in fundraising.